isaac-mackey/mind-uploading/README.md

 # Mind-uploading

-This project aims to achieving mind-uploading by creating a digital copy of an individual human by leveraging advanced artificial neural networks and interactive interfaces with personal data such as emails, text messages, and diary entries.
+This project aims to create a digital copy of my mind by combining computing technology, especially artificial neural networks, with personal data such as emails, text messages, and diary entries.

 # Guide to Jupyter Notebooks in the Repo